-I have to confess, the first time I made this, quite a few years back, I made it with ready bought Swedish meatballs that we used to love but…. they were ready-made.
+I have to confess, the first time I made this, quite a few years back, I made it with ready-bought Swedish meatballs that we used to love but…. they were ready-made.
 Not to be compared in the slightest with the homemade ones.

 Any meat can be used and I do sometimes use turkey mince or chicken that I mince myself manually by using a meat mincer.
-I’ve made this quite few times by now here is the recipe as it is delicious enough to come up here to share it with you lovely people that visit my food world which is my very blog.
+I’ve made this quite a few times by now here is the recipe as it is delicious enough to come up here to share with you lovely people that visit my food world which is my very blog.

 Hmm, they are the star in this dish and I’m saying this because the meatballs can be greatly varied and I have tried soo many kinds including vegetarian versions with mushrooms, spinach, cheese, you name it.